KAZABANA/CE-SSL/result/Readme.txt

-store the results in this folder
+store the results in this folder after running the codes